m2osw/prinbee/doc/JOURNAL.md

 TBD: if the processing of all of our journals remains very slow altogether,
      we could also _merge_ all of our journals in one table.
-All we need to do is add a Journal Name column and use that in our Primary Key:
+All we need to do is add a `Journal Name` column and use that in our `Primary Key`:

     <Journal Name>:<Priority>:<Process Date>:<User Data Murmur3>